Skip to content ↓

 Holidays (Term Time Leave)

 Government legislation does not permit parents/carers to take their child/ren out of school during term time as this can have a detrimental effect on their academic progress.
 Holidays will not be authorised in school time.
 Parents/carers wishing to apply for exceptional circumstances need to complete a Request for Exceptional Term Time Leave form (available at the foot of this page) at least 20 school days prior to the absence and give to your child’s Pastoral Manager.
 Upon receipt of a Request for Exceptional Term Time Leave a decision will be made, (the Headteachers decision is final), and parents will be notified only if leave is to be granted.
-If this request is not agreed the absence will be recorded as unauthorised and you may receive a Holiday Penalty Notice (fine) from the Local Authority.
+If this request is not agreed the absence will be recorded as unauthorised and the parent/carer may receive a Holiday Penalty Notice (fine) from the Local Authority.

 You can also view the full 'LA Exceptional Leave During Term Time' policy below and visit Sheffield City Council's Attendance Matters website page.